Share data in non-secured views

 You can only add non-secure views to shares that have been explicitly configured to allow non-secure objects.
 You cannot share other non-secure objects, such as non-secure functions.
 See Limitations of sharing non-secure views.

-Create a share that allows non-secure objects¶
+Create a share that allows non-secure objects

-If you want to share non-secure views, create a share that allows non-secure objects.
+To share non-secure views, create a share that allows non-secure objects.

 For example, run the following: